tinsae-ghilay/tinsae-ghilay.github.io/README.md

   </script>
   ```
   Navigation buttons can also be set up and listened for Clicks.
-I perform these actions eg for forward navigation in *calendar.html* as such
+I perform these actions e.g. for forward navigation in *calendar.html* as such

   ```html